Dr Xiaohui Chen

 - Location: 4.04 School of Civil Engineering

 Dr. Chen is an Associate Professor in Geotechnical Engineering at the University of Leeds with extensive cross-disciplinary research experience in geomechanics and geochemistry.
 His research focuses on Coupled Multiphysics Modelling and Physics-Informed Machine Intelligence, with broad industrial applications including geotechnical engineering, water research, subsurface disposal and energy, sustainable agriculture, and environmental engineering.
-He is also a Chartered Environmentalist (UK).
+He is also a Fellow of the Institution of Environmental Sciences and a Chartered Environmentalist (UK).

 Geomodelling and Artificial Intelligence Group: Dr. Chen is the founder and director of the Geomodelling and AI Group, which comprises 4 postdoctoral researchers, 12 PhD students, and 9 MSc/MEng students.
 The group has secured over £2.7 million in funding from research councils (including NERC, EPSRC, Horizon EU, and CSC) and industry partners.
 Their research focuses on cutting-edge theoretical, numerical, mathematical, and AI modelling in Geoengineering, with a proven impact in various industries such as petroleum, nuclear waste, carbon capture and storage, landfill, tunnelling, water, and agriculture.
 The group collaborates with world-renowned academics and institutions to achieve low-carbon, long-life geo-infrastructure, circular economy, and environmental protection, which mitigates the impact of climate change on human civilization.